Sean Connolly: Easter Rising

 On Easter Monday morning when the ICA was about to start the Rising and march towards their positions from Liberty Hall, James Connolly (no relation) approached Sean Connolly, told him how much time he had to get to Dublin Castle, shook his hand and said "Good luck Sean!
 We won't meet again".
 At 11:45 am that same day he led a group of ICA members including his brother Matthew and his sister Kate towards Dublin Castle.
 At the main gate of the castle DMP officer James O'Brien, who was attempting to close the gate, was shot dead.
 Accounts vary as to whether Sean Connolly or another fighter shot him.
 They then tied up six sentries in the castle guard room.
 British Army major AJ Price, who had heard shots fired, ran out to the castle courtyard and fired at Connolly and the other ICA members before retreating.
 Connolly and those under his command retreated to City Hall.
 Within an hour of the retreat he was shot dead on the roof of City Hall by a British sniper.

-Dr Kathleen Lynn describes the event:
+Kathleen Lynn describes the event:

 We noticed Sean Connolly coming towards us, walking upright, although we had been advised to crouch and take cover as much as possible.
 We suddenly saw him fall mortally wounded by a sniper's bullet from the castle.
 First aid was useless.
 He died almost immediately.